 Play vs. Rest: For many NBA teams, it's still a real battle

-Eastern Conference LeBron James of the Cleveland Caveliers goes to the basket during the first half of the NBA All-Star basketball game in New Orleans, Sunday, Feb.
+Western Conference guard Klay Thompson of the Golden State Warriors goes to the basket against Eastern Conference guard Kemba Walker of the Charlotte Hornets during the first half of the NBA All-Star basketball game in New Orleans, Sunday, Feb.
 19, 2017.
-Eastern Conference LeBron James of the Cleveland Caveliers goes to the basket during the first half of the NBA All-Star basketball game in New Orleans, Sunday, Feb.
+Western Conference center Marc Gasol of the Vancouver Grizzlies and Eastern Conference guard Kyrie Irving of the Cleveland Cavaliers clown around during the second half of the NBA All-Star basketball game in New Orleans, Sunday, Feb.
 19, 2017.

 Add your comments below